ChinaYiqun/Gradio-Infinity/README.md

 ### 5.4 Low Community Activity
 - The open - source community is currently less active.
 The speed of feature iteration and problem response may be limited, which is more suitable for teams with strong independent technical capabilities.

-## Conclusion
-Infinity database performs excellently in vector retrieval and hybrid search scenarios, especially suitable for scenarios with requirements for storage efficiency, index flexibility, and deep learning integration.
-Despite limitations such as platform compatibility and query optimization, its technical architecture and performance evaluation still provide important references for similar products.
-It is recommended to choose the deployment mode according to the specific business scale and technology stack, and pay attention to the community dynamics for continuous optimization support.